 How-To: The Acara Challenge

-The objective of the Acara Challenge is to develop student leaders with practical and innovative solutions that address global societal and environmental challenges.
+The objective of the Acara Challenge is to develop student leaders with practical and innovative solutions that address societal and environmental challenges both globally and locally.

 Want to know more about how the Acara Challenge works?
 We’ve created a simple, step by step guide for any student who wants to compete in the challenge!